Skip to main content

 family playing in garden

-If you'd like a Greener Mortgage, here are three things to check first.
+If you’d like a Greener Mortgage, here are 3 things to check first.

-If you're moving into a new build home, then this range could be the one for you.
+If you’re looking for a new build home, this range could be right for you.

 • It’s A or B energy rated

-Just ask your house builder for the energy performance certificate (EPC) or predicted energy assessment, if your home is still being built.
-We'll ask to see this when you apply.
+Check the energy performance certificate (EPC), or predicted energy assessment if the house is still being built.
+Your builder can give you a copy.
+We’ll also want to see this when you apply.

-And just so you know, we’ll always check that our mortgages are right for you before we make you an offer.
+That’s the minimum you need to apply for a Greener Mortgage.
+And whatever deal you go for, we’ll always check it’s right for you before we make an offer.

 Check you're mortgage ready